-Emily- Director of Kitchen Programs
+Emily- Director of Nutrition and Kitchen Programs

 Second Harvest is proud to welcome long-time employee Emily Kanally as the new director of Kitchen programs.
 Her experience in the Volunteer Center and years working at a 5-star hotel make her an excellent fit for our growing nutrition education program.
 She’s excited to combine her customer service skills and culinary background to teach scratch cooking, meal planning and more to Spokane families.

 Emily on why food equity, volunteerism and Second Harvest matter to her: “I’ve always had a passion for food and feeding people, and I wanted to turn that passion into a career.
 From a young age my parents taught me the importance of cooking and growing my own food.
 I feel it’s my responsibility to serve others in any way I can and I hope to use the knowledge and skills I have cultivated in the Volunteer Center to further the progress of The Kitchen at Second Harvest.

 We are excited to introduce Spokane to The Kitchen as the source for learning cooking skills, nutrition and even corporate team building, all while allowing us to provide good food to those in need.”

 Jandyl has been with Second Harvest as a supporter, board member and employee for over 20 years.
 She is excited about coaching clients in the kitchen and teaching them about the fun and health benefits of creating wholesome, scratch cooked meals in their own kitchens.
 Jandyl is an avid gardener, food preserver and certified Master Composter.
 She is also a retired Ironman triathlete and very proud Grandma.